Automatic continuity, unique Polish topologies, and Zariski topologies on monoids and clones: Introduction

 Another notion that is implied by automatic continuity for a group (with respect to the class of separable groups) is the so-called small index property.
 A topological group $G$ has the \textit{small index property} if every subgroup of index at most $\aleph_0$ is open; some authors assume this condition for subgroups of index less than $2 ^ {\aleph_0}$.
-Small index property does not necessarily imply automatic continuity; see \thref{example-small-index-reals}.
+Small index property does not necessarily imply automatic continuity; see \cref{example-small-index-reals}.
 A topological group $G$ has the small index property if and only if every homomorphism from $G$ to $\Sym(\N)$ is continuous.
 Many groups were shown to have the small index property before they were shown to have automatic continuity: $\Sym(\N)$~\cite{Dixon1986aa, Rabinovich1977aa, Semmes1981aa}, the automorphism groups of countable vector spaces over finite fields \cite{Evans1986aa}; $\Aut(\Q, <)$ and the automorphism group of the countably infinite atomless Boolean algebra~\cite{Truss1989aa}; the automorphism group of the random graph and all automorphism groups of $\omega$-categorical $\omega$-stable structures~\cite{Hodges1993ab}; the automorphism groups of the Henson graphs~\cite{Herwig1998aa}.

-Analogous to the definition for groups, we will say that a topological semigroup $S$ has \emph{automatic continuity} with respect to a class of topological semigroups, if every homomorphism from $S$ to a member of that class is continuous.
+Analogously to the definition for groups, we will say that a topological semigroup $S$ has \emph{automatic continuity} with respect to a class of topological semigroups, if every homomorphism from $S$ to a member of that class is continuous.
 A related notion is that of \textit{automatic homeomorphicity}: a topological semigroup $S$ has automatic homeomorphicity with respect to a class $\mathcal{C}$ of topological semigroups if every isomorphism from $S$ to a member of $\mathcal{C}$ is necessarily a homeomorphism.
-In the literature, such as \cite{Behrisch2017aa, Bodirsky2018aa, Bodirsky2017aa, Pech2016aa, Pech2017aa, Pech:2018aa}, the term automatic homeomorphicity is used exclusively for the case when $S$ is a submonoid of the full transformation monoid $\N ^ \N$ with the pointwise topology, and the class $\mathcal{C}$ consists of submonoids of $\N ^ \N$ with the pointwise topology.
+In the literature, such as \cite{Behrisch2017aa, Bodirsky2018aa, Bodirsky2017aa, Pech2016aa, Pech2017aa, Pech:2018aa}, the terms automatic continuity and automatic homeomorphicity are exclusively used for the case where $S$ is a submonoid of the full transformation monoid $\N ^ \N$ with the pointwise topology, and the class $\mathcal{C}$ consists of submonoids of $\N ^ \N$ with the pointwise topology.

 Examples of monoids with automatic homeomorphicity with respect to the class of closed submonoids of $\N ^ {\N}$ include the full transformation monoid $\N ^ \N$ and the monoids of: order-endomorphisms or order-embeddings of the rational numbers $\Q$; injective functions $\Inj(\N)$ on $\N$; self-embeddings of the countable random graph (the Rado graph); endomorphisms of the countable random graph; self-embeddings of the countable universal homogeneous digraph (see~\cite{Behrisch2017aa, Bodirsky2017aa}).
 Many of the results in~\cite{Behrisch2017aa, Bodirsky2017aa} are extended to the corresponding clones of polymorphisms; see also~\cite{Bodirsky2018aa, Pech2016aa, Pech2017aa, Pech:2018aa}.